ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-15-navigating-the-mlops-landscape-part-2.md

 ### Footnotes

-[^1]: Note that I'm using the term Platform loosely here.
+[^1]: I'm using the term Platform loosely here.
 It's not *platform* as Platform-as-a-Service, rather *platform* as a [group of technologies](https://www.techopedia.com/definition/3411/platform-computing).
 To avoid confusion, I'll indicate PaaS when I meant PaaS.
-[^2]: Of course, Kubernetes may be sexy, but more of than not, you don't need it.
-Sometimes, a managed solution works.
-I included this because I like the idea of orchestration, and it's good to have representative sample from the non-ML software side
+[^2]: You might not always need k8s, a managed solution is often enough.
+I included this because it's good to have representative sample from the non-ML software side.